Updates

 - They are enterprise grade drives, so you enjoy all the enterprise-level stuff, like SAS, power-loss protection, and a very high level of endurance.
 Some drives I picked up only had a few terabytes written, while two drives which had 800+TBs written only used ~4% endurance.

-- They are also pure MLC, so no slowdowns with TLC and QLC.
+- They are also pure MLC, so no slowdowns with consumer level TLC and QLC drives.

 - Same or better performance than buying brand new, but sometimes with 1/4-1/3 of the cost.